 Beer and wine importers can claim a credit for destruction of small quantities of tax-paid beer or wine without CDTFA supervision.
-However, you must receive written approval from us prior to destroying the wine to claim the exemption or credit.
+However, you must receive written approval from us prior to destroying the beer or wine to claim the tax not due or credit.
 (Regulation 2552).

 For the purposes of unsupervised destruction, “small quantities” means the following:

 - The quantity of beer destroyed is 2,500 gallons or less, or